Living Most Abundantly

 “If you love Me, you will keep My commandments.”
 (John 14:15 NASB)

-I hate when believers act like you don’t have to obey God’s commands.
-Okay, it is true that you don’t have to.
-You still have a free will as a believer, but you’ll live more fully if you are obedient.
+I hate when believers act like they don’t have to obey God’s commands.
+Yes, it’s true that they don’t have to because they still have freewill.
+But they’ll live more fully if they’re obedient.
 God blesses those who follow Him.

 Blessed are those whose way is blameless, who walk in the Law of the Lord.
 Blessed are those who comply with His testimonies, and seek Him with all their heart.
 (Psalm 119:1-2 NASB)

-Your life will be hard as a Christian trying to seek the Lord, but it will be harder if you’re running away from Him.
+Your life will be hard as a Christian trying to seek the Lord, but it’ll be harder if you’re running away from Him.
 When God is for you, no one can be against you (Romans 8:31).

 Comments are closed.